 In the event that access is required to any professional e-mails, telephone calls of a professional nature, internet history of a corporate computer or back-up files of the professional computers concerned, the Instructor shall inform the Chief Compliance Officer of this necessity in order that the aforementioned make the appropriate request to the CISO or to the systems director of the company of the Group which receives the report.
-Access must be adequately motivated and have enough evidence to justify it, also including the proportionality assessment and use of alternative or less invasive measures.
+There must be sufficient grounds for access and there must be enough evidence to justify it, also including the proportionality assessment and use of alternative or less invasive measures.